INMEGEN/mk-delly/README.md

 The mk-delly pipeline takes multiple BAM files (SAM - Sequence Allignment Map- data in compressed format) as input; then, implementing Delly2, it uses paired-ends and split-reads to sensitively and accurately delineate genomic rearrangements by comparison against the same reference genome used to generate the BAM files.

 Since each type of SV is detected diferently by Delly2, the mk-delly pipeline performs separate detection for all 5 types of SV, producing a final bcf (compressed vcf format) for each type.

+IMPORTANT NOTE: mk-delly pipeline detects only Germline SVs (there is no module for Somatic SVs detection; for Somatic SV detection see [Delly2](https://github.com/dellytools/delly)).

 ## Pipeline configuration.